mjkoster/interfaces/draft-ietf-core-interfaces.md

 The Batch, Linked Batch and Link List interfaces make use of resource collections.
 This document further describes how collections relate to interfaces.

-any applications require a set of interface descriptions in order provide the required functionality.
-This document defines an Interface Description atribute value to describe resources conforming to a particular interface.
+Many applications require a set of interface descriptions in order provide the required functionality.
+This document defines an Interface Description attribute value to describe resources conforming to a particular interface.

 Editor's notes: